GDQuest/gdscript-docs-maker/README.md

 If you make plugins or a framework for Godot, GDScript Docs Maker will help you save a lot of time documenting your code.

 It creates documents following Godot's built-in class reference.
+You can see an example with our [Godot Steering Toolkit documentation](https://www.gdquest.com/docs/godot-steering-toolkit/reference/)

 <!-- TODO: turn into a note block on the website. -->
 **Note**: This program requires Godot 3.2+ and Python 3.7+ to work.